 2) Shortening the to-do-list reduces de facto the mental load and can help limit the risk of getting overwhelmed by endless to-do-list

 What is wrong with starting with the easy task first?

 The major downside of handling the most manageable tasks first is that it prevents the highly-value-added but tedious tasks from being completed.
 Research shows that individuals who execute their most difficult tasks first are generally more productive and high achieving than those who start with the easiest and work their way up.

 “The only difference between success and failure is the ability to take action.”

 How can I limit the downside effect of Laborit’s Law?

 Establish a holistic view of your tasks.
-Select the most valuable ones with a rational approach, such as a Pareto Analysis .
-Among these most useful tasks, execute first the most straightforward tasks i.e., those that carry little risk.
-This lazy but rational and smart approach help to mitigate the instant gratification bias by focusing on items that exhibit the best tradeoff between “value-add” and “difficulty.”
+Quantify the importance of each task.
+Then make a short-list of the most valuable tasks or projects with a rational approach, such as a Pareto Analysis .
+Among these most useful tasks, execute first the most straightforward tasks, i.e., those that carry little risk.
+This lazy but rational and smart approach helps mitigate the instant gratification bias by focusing on items that exhibit the best tradeoff between “value-add” and “difficulty.”
 Completing these somehow easy but vital tasks will help you build momentum that takes you through to more challenging tasks.
 Reward yourself upon completion to teach your brain that it was worth the effort.
 Finish your to-do-list with the remaining less valuable tasks.

 Conclusion and Suggestions